Olena1788/calculator-project/README.md

  The application provides a standard calculator functionality and was created to utilise the language of JavaScript.
 <br>
 <br>
-This application is for educational purposes.
+The application is for educational purposes.

 ## Aims
 - To create application with HTML structure, CSS styling, and JavaScript interactivity